How To Get Your Product in Target: 8 Steps To Take

 Step 3: Get Business Insurance

-Target also requires merchants to insure their businesses.
-Business insurance protects your assets in worst-case scenarios.
 If you don’t have business insurance already, check out our articles Best Small Business Insurance Companies and Best Business Insurance Brokers to help you get started.
-After you get business insurance, you’ll need to provide proof to Target.
+Once you’re insured, you’ll need to provide proof to Target.

-Step 4: Set Up EFT
+Step 4: Set Up Electronic Funds Transfer (EFT)

 Target pays domestic sellers via electronic funds transfer (EFT).
 This means you’ll need to open a business bank account.
 Target’s accounts payable (A/P) department may also request you to send your routing and account numbers.